phreaknik/phonon-network/README.md

 ]
 ```

-**TODO: It would be preferable if we could avoid having to use `v`, as all other signatures in our system are 64 bytes.
-I believe `v` is simply required for `ecrecover`.
-Unfortunately I'm not sure there is an alternative verification in solidity.**
+**TODO: Figure out how to get the recovery param (v).
+Implemented in JS [here](https://github.com/indutny/elliptic/blob/master/lib/elliptic/ec/index.js#L141)**

 ### Bitcoin Withdrawals

 If the provided phonon corresponds to a null network descriptor, we need to create a Bitcoin transaction to withdraw, as there is no smart contract to manage balances on-chain and this balance is simply encumbered by a type of pay to script hash corresponding to the key held in the phonon.

-**TODO: Describe the data needed to be passed in and signed**
+**TODO: Describe the data needed to be passed in and signed.
+This is actually going to change the spec since Bitcoin requires at least 2 pieces of data to describe the UTXO: the tx hash and UTXO index**

 # On-Chain Settlements